kengraf/nadialin/README.md

 - Points are scored by periodic polling of flags on all systems.
 - Most points in given time frame wins.

-> [!NOTE]
+> [!WARNING]
 > As of Jan 2025 this repo is once again under active development.
+The ultimate goal of this effort is to allow cybersecurity clubs to host staged events.
 > __Expect broken items__

-The ultimate goal of this effort is to allow cybersecurity clubs to host staged events.

-> [!NOTE]
-> While effort was made to minimize the number of times 'nadialin' was used in scripts and templates; You should be able to load the code base into your favorite IDE and make a global replace.
+## High level deployment process
+1. In AWS Cloudshell clone this repo: `git clone `
+2. Change to the deploy folder: `nadialin/deploy`
+3. Set the environment to your value: `nano .env`
+4. Run the deployment script: `./deploy.sh`

+## What is needed to run an event?
+TBD

 Substantial AWS infrastructure is needed to support the creation, monitoring, and release of AWS resources.